What is the Linkly Client?

 How to fix:

-- Check the correct COM port name is entered into the Linkly Client settings.
+- Confirm the correct COM port name is entered into the Linkly Client settings, apply the changes to save.

 Error 123